Tomorrow is the feast of St. Michael and All Angels which means that the feasting begins tonight!

 The angels of the bible don’t just float around, they are appointed messengers of God with the most important messages, they fight against the forces of darkness, they protect us, and they worship God in the heavenly places.
 They are super important!

-Ok, so why do we celebrate Michael?
+Okay, so why do we celebrate Michael?
 Well, Michael is considered to be the captain of the heavenly host.
 Not only is he an archangel who is an angel of the highest rank, he is also a chief messenger of God and the chief leader of God’s battles in the war against Satan.
 Michael is considered to be the most powerful of all of God’s angels.
-He cast Lucifer and all of the fallen angels out of heaven, he is the one who stopped Abraham from sacrificing Isaac, and he fought Satan for the body of Abraham.
+He cast Lucifer and all of the fallen angels out of heaven, he was one who stopped Abraham from sacrificing Isaac, and he fought Satan for the body of Moses.

 Ways to Celebrate

 Read about the different angels in the bible.
 Revelation 12, Ezekiel 10, Revelation 8, Luke 2:13-15, Genesis 19:1, Psalm 91:11, Matthew 24:31

 Make roast goose.
 In Ireland and Great Britain, the traditional dinner is one with roast goose and carrots.
 If it’s not easy to find a goose in your area, make a roast chicken instead.
 We are going to be making our family’s favorite, Lemon and Rosemary Roast Chicken.

 Make something with carrots or blackberries.
 Carrots and blackberries are in season in the British Isles during this time so they are traditional foods to be eaten on this day.
 According to an Irish legend, when Michael cast Lucifer out of Heaven, he fell on a blackberry bush and cursed and spat on the blackberries, making them sour after September 29 so all blackberries must be eaten up.
 In honor of this amazing legend, we are making blackberry hand pies for tonight’s dessert!
 Sharing the recipe below.